 When it became clear then that a lot of fans had been really disappointed by The Last Jedi I wondered if my initial adoration for that film would quickly wane too.
 I went to see it again this week, curious to see if I’d change my mind on this one as well.
 I did have a few issues with it even on the first viewing and could see why people had taken against it so maybe with a little perspective I’d be able to judge it more realistically.
 Well, sure enough my position did shift; this time I came away with no reservations whatsoever and am actually now a little confused as what other people had a problem with.
 Star Wars: The Last Jedi is great, probably the third best Star Wars film of all after Episodes IV and V.

 Yet still, it’s audience approval score on Rotten Tomatoes is just 50% so I ventured to find out what the issues were for so many hopeful and ultimately saddened cinema goers.
 Handily Rotten Tomatoes has audience reviews so I had a look.
 What is clear initially, as with the case with any website that hosts a lot of public opinion, is that a lot of of these people are posting first and thinking later.
 For a start several of them are accusing Rotten Tomatoes of fixing the score because not even half of the people who have seen the film could possibly have enjoyed it.
 It must be some kind of corporate conspiracy they claim.
 Disney have paid them off.
-Idiots!
+Seriously?!
 You know the film has made a billion dollars right?
 You don’t make that kind of money without lots of repeat viewings so while you are all saying you’ll never watch another Star Wars movie again, plenty of fans are going straight back to this one.
 Avatar stands as clear evidence that big box office is no proof of quality but it does mean people liked it.